pongthep10/sku_reco/README.md

 ## Attribute Weight Configuration
 The SKU attributes are weighed in alphabetical order which is configured in the config.py and to change this, editing the file and adjust the weight for each attribute (larger number is higher priority)

-This approach is similar to the CSS Specificity which we can specify weight for priority in making order.
+This approach is similar to the CSS Specificity which gives priority based on scores.
+In this file, we can specify weight for priority in making order.

 >            'att-a': 1000000000,